-Our 10 inaugural research teams are working with people from many religious and spiritual traditions in over two dozen field sites around the world.
+Our 10 inaugural research teams are working with people from many religious and spiritual traditions in 30 field sites around the world.

 Click here for a zoomable map powered by Google Maps.